needle-mirror/com.unity.cloud.assets/Documentation~/asset-discovery-sample.md

 To see your asset information in this sample, follow these steps:

 1. Select one of the assets in the grid.
-2. The asset details view will be displayed.
+The asset details view appears.
     </br>
     ![Screenshot of the created topic](images/asset-detail.png)

-3. To download your asset files, click on **Download**.
+2. To download your asset files, select **Download**.

-To modify the download's filepath, update the `path` variable in `AssetInformationPanelController.OnAssetDownloadButtonClicked()`.
+To edit the download's filepath, update the `path` variable in `AssetInformationPanelController.OnAssetDownloadButtonClicked()`.
 ```C#
 async void OnAssetDownloadButtonClicked()
 {